FAIRmat-NFDI/pynxtools/docs/tutorial/contributing.md

 We recognize the value of AI-assisted development and do not discourage its use.
 AI coding assistants can be helpful for tasks such as exploratory code generation, refactoring, and documentation updates.

-At the same time, design decisions, software architecture, and acceptance of contributions should remain under human control.
+At the same time, design decisions, software architecture, and acceptance of contributions must remain under human control.

 !!! note "Policy under development"
     A formal policy on AI usage in contributions is still being developed.
 For now, we encourage judicious use.